-General Survey Form: The blank document to be completed for each project to be recorded in the Public Infrastructure Needs Inventory except existing public schools (see Existing Public Schools Survey Form).
-Types of projects for which these survey forms should be completed are listed and defined under Type of Project.
+General Survey Form: The blank document to be completed for each project, except existing public schools, which will be recorded in the Public Infrastructure Needs Inventory (see Existing Public Schools Survey Form).
+See Types of Projects for lists and definitions of projects for which these survey forms should be completed.